microsoft/lepton_jpeg_rust/README.md

 #### Running

 There is an `lepton_jpeg_util.exe` wrapper that is built as part of the project.
-It can be used to compress;/decompress and also to verify the test end-to-end on a given JPEG.
-If the input file is has a .jpg extension, it will encode.
-If the input file has a .lep extension, it will decode back to a .jpg.
+It can be used to compress/decompress and also to verify the test end-to-end on a given JPEG.
+If the input file has a `.jpg` extension, it will encode.
+If the input file has a `.lep` extension, it will decode back to the original`.jpg`.

 It supports the following options:

 `lepton_jpeg_util.exe [options] <inputfile> [<outputfile>]`